Plushtoast/dsa5-extensiondb/README.md

 See chapter allowed keys for currently possible modifications.

-Set the key "complete" to true if the effect is automated to 100% (some effects might not be possible)
+Set the key "complete" to true if the effect is automated to 100% (some effects might not be possible, see when to "complete")

 A proper entry looks like this:
 ```json